Product Quicklinks Call us at 800.873.8731

 System Repeatability and Encoders

 The third key characteristic of encoders is repeatability.
 Repeatability is a measure of how consistently the system can return to the same commanded position.
 For encoders, repeatability typically would be 2-10 times better than accuracy.
 Like accuracy, repeatability has error contributions from multiple sources, which include the encoder and the equipment being positioned.
-Although certain types of encoders such as capacitive encoders suffer from cumulative error that builds up over multiple cycles, that is the exception rather than the rule.
 The most common encoder types used for automation, such as optical and magnetic encoders, are designed to prevent cumulative error.

 System repeatability can be reduced by mechanical errors in the system that can include gearing backlash, hysteresis, improperly tensioned belts, etc. As with resolution, users frequently assume that buying an encoder with very high repeatability will give the best results.
 That is not the case.
 Even an encoder with near perfect repeatability cannot improve on a system with poor mechanical repeatability.
 All the encoder can do is report.